rust-lang/book/src/ch04-01-what-is-ownership.md

 usable after assignment.
 Rust won’t let us annotate a type with the `Copy` trait if the type, or any of its parts, has implemented the `Drop` trait.
-If the type needs something special to happen when the value goes out of scope and we add the `Copy` annotation to that type, we’ll get a compile time error.
+If the type needs something special to happen when the value goes out of scope and we add the `Copy` annotation to that type, we’ll get a compile-time error.
 To learn about how to add the `Copy` annotation to your type, see “Derivable Traits” in Appendix C.